ChuanMeng/QPP4CS/README.md

 --qrels_path ./datasets/or-quac/qrels/or-quac.qrels.txt \
 --LM gpt2-xl
 ```
-The output files would be saved in the folder `./output/pre-retrieval/**`.
+The output files would be saved in the path `./output/pre-retrieval/`.

-#### Run PPL-QPP
+#### Perplexity-based Pre-retrieval QPP framework
-Run the following commands to run PPL-QPP on the CAsT-19, CAsT-20 and the test set of the OR-QUAC datasets:
+Run the following commands to run the Perplexity-based pre-retrieval QPP framework (PPL-QPP) on the CAsT-19, CAsT-20 and the test set of the OR-QUAC datasets:
 ```bash
 python -u preretrieval_qpp.py \
 --mode PPL-QPP \